-Other groups, particularly those in low socioeconomic circumstances are more likely to be exposed to high temperature conditions for prolonged periods if costs restrict their ability to cool their homes or invest in adaptation strategies such as installing shade structures or planting and maintaining trees (Farbotko and Waitt, 2011; Nance, 2017).
+Other groups, particularly those in low socioeconomic circumstances are more likely to be exposed to high temperature conditions for prolonged periods if costs restrict their ability to cool their homes or invest in other adaptation strategies (Farbotko and Waitt, 2011; Nance, 2017).
 In particular, heat exposure may be exacerbated if people are homeless, do not have adequate shelter, or live in substandard housing (ACOSS, 2011; Balbus and Malina, 2009).